ahmadalasaad/reading-notes/learningmarkdown.md

 > Ahmad alasa'd

  #### That'll be enough today.
 Next time we'll learn a few more things or, have a good day

+# Github Pages.

+You can use GitHub Pages to host a website about yourself, your organization, or your project directly from a GitHub repository.

+It's a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process, and publishes a website.